tchin25/vue3-typescript-web-extensions-starter/README.md

 # Vue 3 Typescript Web Extensions Starter

-So your boy Thomas over here, while in the middle of building an app, decided to get distracted and web extensions.
+So your boy Thomas over here, while in the middle of building an app, decided to get distracted and build web extensions.
 And since I'm a heavy Vue user, this boilerplate came out of it.

-This is a boilerplate to creating cross-browser web extensions using Vue 3 and Typescript.
+This is a boilerplate to creating cross-browser web-extensions using Vue 3 and Typescript.
 It contains an example options page, popup action, background script, content script, and testing script.

 It contains: